 Admiral says it considers attending a speed awareness course as information relevant to pricing an accurate premium and told the BBC: "On the list of offences on our website, speed awareness courses are listed.
-The question is also asked on the phone at 'new business' stage and on our invitation to renew documents."'Not a punishment'
+The question is also asked on the phone at 'new business' stage and on our invitation to renew documents."

 Police say independent research shows speed awareness courses are very effective in making people think about the way they drive.